Power of Attorney

 - The Principal empowers the Agent with the right to carry out all legal acts on his behalf without restricting it to a particular transaction or act.

 - Gives the Agent very broad powers to act on behalf of the Principal

-- The authority is restricted to act only on certain matters or only a particular kind of transaction or to carry out a specific legal transaction for the Principal.
+- The authority is restricted to act only on certain matters or only a particular kind of transaction to be carried out for the Principal.

-- The Agent’s Power of Attorney expires on the completion of the transaction.
+- This authority expires on the completion of the transaction

 - This kind of a power restricts the authority that somebody can use on your behalf and is safer to follow

 We always advise our clients to be particular about adapting this approach rather than one that goes in for general powers